 Vulvar cancer is an abnormal growth of cells that can occur on any part of the vulva.
 Cancer of the vulva is not common.
-It accounts for about 4% of cancers affecting the female genital organs, and <0.5% percent of all cancers in women.
+It accounts for approximately 4% of cancers affecting the female genital organs, and less than half a percent of all cancers in women.
 There are several types of vulvar cancer; they are classified according to which cells in the skin become abnormal.

-Squamous cell carcinomas are the most common (over 90%) type of vulvar cancer.
+Squamous cell carcinomas are the most common (over 90%).
 Squamous cells make up the outer layer of the skin.
 These types of vulvar cancer occur most often on the labia majora, but can be found anywhere on the vulva.